frodal/SCMM-hypo/README.md

 3. Make sure that you have Abaqus and Python 3 installed with the necessary Python libraries (See `./Tests/Test.py`)
 4. Change the current directory to the `SCMM-hypo` folder
 5. Run the command: `python3 ./Tests/Test.py run --location=0` to run the tests (To run the tests on Snurre use `--location=1` instead, note that the Python script must be run from Snurre in this case)
-6. When the Abaqus jobs have finished, run the command: `python3 ./Tests/Test.py post` to post-process the tests
+6. When the Abaqus jobs have finished, run the command: `python3 ./Tests/Test.py post` to post-process the tests (The flag `--plot` can be appended this command to plot the results)
 7. To clean the test directory, run the command: `python3 ./Tests/Test.py clean`

 ## Contributing